Brief: Sole designer in a cross-functional team working with a PM and engineers to improve the “Apply for Fetch Pay” flow.

 Envelopes created by the Marketing team

 The envelopes here were designed by the Marketing team.
-I was concerned about the contrast between the “Fetch Pay” logo and the lack of information, but they informed me that since it contained sensible data and it was a debit card, we couldn’t clearly state anything related to it for security reasons.
+I was concerned about the contrast between the “Fetch Pay” logo and the lack of information, but they mentioned that since it contained sensible data and it was a debit card, we couldn’t clearly state anything related to it for security reasons.

 Since most debit cards do not offer theft protection, I thought that a way to make our users feel more comfortable paying with our card was by not having it physically, where they could lose it.